Frances Lupton: Lupton's impact

 In 1871 Lupton became Honorary Secretary to the Ladies' Honorary Council of the Yorkshire Board of Education, which was just six years old.
-She was "the powerful driving force of the organization" and also that of the Leeds Ladies' Educational Association.
-One of her first successes was setting up a students' library.
-Soon, the committees had arranged to superintend the first Cambridge Local Examination for women in Leeds.
+She was "the powerful driving force of the organisation" and along with Emily Ford established the Leeds Ladies' Educational Association.

+By 1872, Lupton represented the Leeds Ladies' Educational Association on the North of England Council for Promoting the Higher Education of Women (NECPHEW).
+She also belonged to the Education for Girls Committee of the Royal Society of Arts which, from 1871, had aligned itself with the aims of NECPHEW.
 The most pressing need was for better all-round education for girls, equivalent to what boys received at traditional grammar schools.
 Established interests prevented the use of existing charitable funds, despite the passage of the Endowed Schools Act 1869, so Lupton led a meeting between the Leeds Association and the Ladies Council to create a new way forward – a joint-stock company.
 Her business acumen led to the establishment of Leeds Girls' High School in 1876.
+One of her first successes was setting up a students' library and the committees arranged to superintend the first Cambridge Local Examination for women in Leeds.

 Lupton and the Ladies Council also saw the need for the dissemination of practical information on traditionally female subjects such as health and nursing.
 They launched a cookery school in 1874, having requested but not received help from civil servant Sir Henry Cole.
 In the following decade, the Yorkshire Training School of Cookery developed teacher training courses at the request of the school boards – eventually this formed a component of Leeds Metropolitan University.